GlobalFishingWatch/GFW_technical_documentation/Coverage.md

 The coverage metric was first released in Vessel Viewer (prototype) in 2023 as a contextual piece of information to help users identify how useful/complete the activity summary for the vessel being searched is.
+The coverage metric is a percentage representing the proportion of one hour blocks a vessel is in a voyage and has at least one AIS transmission.
 See Data Description section for more information.

 ## Key Tables